 How could it possibly affect your pregnancy: You’re going to find it a lot harder to sleep when your back pain is at its worst.

 What you can do about it: To fight back pain, get regular exercise, work on your posture, and use hot or cold compresses as needed.
-Some women also like to have chiropractic care and acupuncture while pregnant.
+Some women also like to have chiropractic care while pregnant.

 What it is: These are the strange, vivid dreams you have while you’re pregnant — they can range from nightmares to sex dreams.